 About the project

 A rich celebration of our cultural heritage, Discovering Literature is a free online learning resource that provides unprecedented access to the Library’s unique literary and historical collections.
-This phase of the project explores Shakespeare’s plays in relation to the social, political and cultural context in which they were written, and examines the ways in which these works have been transformed and interpreted over the last four centuries.
-Through a diverse range of collection items, including rare printed books, unique contemporary manuscripts, annotated play-scripts, playbills, pamphlets, maps, photographs and paintings, the site gives users new insights into the images and ideas that shaped Shakespeare’s imagination and that reflect his legacy.
-Users can also view 80 articles by leading scholars, explore a range of teachers’ notes and, from May 2016, watch a series of short documentary films.
+This phase of the project explores the works of Shakespeare and Renaissance writers in relation to the social, political and cultural context in which they were written, and examines the ways in which these plays and poems have been transformed and interpreted over the last four centuries.
+Through a diverse range of collection items, including rare printed books, unique contemporary manuscripts, annotated play-scripts, playbills, pamphlets, maps, photographs and paintings, the site gives users new insights into the images and ideas that shaped these writers' imaginations and that reflect their legacy.
+Users can also view over 100 articles by leading scholars and explore a range of teachers’ notes.

 Aimed at A Level students, teachers, lifelong learners and undergraduates, Discovering Literature aims to enrich the study and enjoyment of key literary works.
 The first phase of the project was described as ‘an important cultural resource that can be enjoyed by all ages’ (The Observer, 30 August 2014); ‘immensely fantastic’ (Stephen Fry, Twitter); ‘inspiring’ (BBC Click); and of ‘enormous value’ to students, teachers and scholars (Journal of Victorian Culture Online, May 2014).

 Discovering Literature has been supported since its inception by Dr Naim Dangoor CBE, Dangoor Education.

 Mark Pigott KBE, OBE

 Garfield Weston Foundation

 The John S Cohen Foundation

 The British Library Trust and the British Library Patrons

 Access and Reuse Guidance Notes for Discovering Literature: Shakespeare